 Such elements are used for their power in producing specific results in the physical and/or energetic body.
 The more experienced practitioner will appreciate the extensive use, and development of uddiyana banda, whilst learning how to apply knowledge of the marmas (vital points).

-They will refine their breath, develop concentration and build a greater awareness of the body’s subtle forces.
-It is through this internal work that one finds a greater depth to the practise of asana.
+They will refine their breath, develop concentration and build greater awareness of the body’s subtle forces.
+It is through this internal work that one finds a greater depth to the practice of asana.

 - Chaya Yoddha Sancalanam yoking of the shadow warrior/Moving the shadow is the second form.
 This prelude deepens the work of the warrior and sun forms and refines the coordination of the body and breath.
 There are strong internal/external rotations of the legs which further break down restrictions in the hips, and more elaborate movements of the arms which release tensions in the shoulders.
 Ideally one should attain a level of proficiency in this grounding sequence before working on the third form.

 - Kartikkeya Mandalam garland of light/circling the shadow is the third form.
 It uses more complex spiralling movements and seeks to circulate the vital energy in the body.
 This form is particularly suitable as a prelude to working with yoga-asana.

 - Uddiyana Bandha (one of the internal locks) is introduced in the first form and developed over time.
 It ties the practitioner to their centre thus making it possible to release tension in the peripheral body.
 It creates space in the joints, and once it is mastered, directs energy into the spine.
 It is instrumental in developing an effective practice, harnessing and channelling vital energy and increasing the digestive fire, which in turn nurtures the blood and bone, builds a strong constitution and healthy immune system.